Independent Grouping for Reflection

 The Independent Grouping for Reflection (Groupement Indépendant de Reflexion, GIR) was a political party in the Central African Republic.
-The GIR was led by François Pehoua, a former minister in the Bokassa cabinet.
+The GIR was led by François Péhoua, a former minister in the Bokassa cabinet.
 Pehoua was the GIR candidate in the 1981 presidential elections, finishing third of five candidates with 5% of the vote.
 GIR was generally based amongst bureaucrats and technocrats.